JoshuaClugston/blog_plotting_styles/README.md

 - Matplotlib style .mplstyle file
 - Preview .py script to demonstrate the style on a simple plot generated with random data
 - bash script for file processing/clean-up
-  - bash: move.sh moves the matplotlib style to a specified file_path then optional cleans up
+  - move.sh moves the matplotlib style to a specified file_path then optional cleans up

 ### Instructions
 For using the provided matplotlib style, after importing matplotlib.pyplot include